Higher education in the United States: Funding of universities and colleges

 In 2017, the federal contribution amounted to 40 billion dollars.
 Only 100 schools out of more than 4,000 received 80% of that sum.

-Sources of funds
+Sources and oversight of funds

 US colleges and universities receive their funds from many sources, including tuition, federal Title IV funds, state funds, and endowments.

+The US Department of Education can delay or stop funding if an institution shows financial instability.
+One of the mechanisms is called heightened cash monitoring.

+Heightened cash monitoring

+Heightened Cash Monitoring is a special administrative status employed by the United States Department of Education to watch more closely over educational institutions such as colleges and universities that have been identified as requiring additional attention from the Department, due to some unusual financial event or history at the institution in connection with its management of student financial aid funds disbursed by the Department's Federal Student Aid office.